Industry Standard Architecture: XT-IDE

 Before the 16-bit ATA/IDE interface, there was an 8-bit XT-IDE (also known as XTA) interface for hard disks.
 It was not nearly as popular as ATA has become, and XT-IDE hardware is now fairly hard to find.
 Some XT-IDE adapters were available as 8-bit ISA cards, and XTA sockets were also present on the motherboards of Amstrad's later XT clones as well as a short-lived line of Philips units.
 The XTA pinout was very similar to ATA, but only eight data lines and two address lines were used, and the physical device registers had completely different meanings.
 A few hard drives (such as the Seagate ST351A/X) could support either type of interface, selected with a jumper.

 Many later AT (and AT successor) motherboards had no integrated hard drive interface but relied on a separate hard drive interface plugged into an ISA/EISA/VLB slot.
-There were even a few 80486 based units shipped with MFM/RLL interfaces and drives instead of the increasingly common AT-IDE.
+There were even a few 80486-based units shipped with MFM/RLL interfaces and drives instead of the increasingly common AT-IDE.

-Commodore built the XT-IDE based peripheral hard drive / memory expansion unit A590 for their Amiga 500 and 500+ computers that also supported a SCSI drive.
+Commodore built the XT-IDE-based peripheral hard drive and memory expansion unit A590 for their Amiga 500 and 500+ computers that also supported a SCSI drive.
 Later models – the A600, A1200, and the Amiga 4000 series – use AT-IDE drives.

 PCMCIA

 The PCMCIA specification can be seen as a superset of ATA.
 The standard for PCMCIA hard disk interfaces, which included PCMCIA flash drives, allows for the mutual configuration of the port and the drive in an ATA mode.
 As a de facto extension, most PCMCIA flash drives additionally allow for a simple ATA mode that is enabled by pulling a single pin low, so that PCMCIA hardware and firmware are unnecessary to use them as an ATA drive connected to an ATA port.
-PCMCIA flash drive to ATA adapters are thus simple and inexpensive, but are not guaranteed to work with any and every standard PCMCIA flash drive.
+PCMCIA flash drive to ATA adapters are thus simple and inexpensive but are not guaranteed to work with any and every standard PCMCIA flash drive.
 Further, such adapters cannot be used as generic PCMCIA ports, as the PCMCIA interface is much more complex than ATA.

 Emulation by embedded chips

-Although most modern computers do not have physical ISA buses, almost all PCs — x86-32, and x86-64 — have ISA buses allocated in physical address space. some Southbridges and some CPUs themselves provide services such as temperature monitoring and voltage readings through ISA buses as ISA devices.
+Although most modern computers do not have physical ISA buses, almost all PCs – IA-32, and x86-64 – have ISA buses allocated in physical address space.
+Some southbridges and some CPUs themselves provide services such as temperature monitoring and voltage readings through ISA buses as ISA devices.